kens-visuals/project-tracking-intro-component/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Project Tracking Intro Component Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Project Tracking Intro Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/project-tracking-intro-component-5d289097500fcb331a67d80e).

 ## Table of contents